eggheadio-projects/egghead-egghead-talks-designing-for-inclusive-user-experience/README.md

 ### Use Clear Page Titles

-In the `<head>` tag of your HTML, make sure that you add a title.
-Because this is the first thing that will be read by a screen reader.
+In the `<head>` tag of your HTML, make sure that you add a title because this is the first thing that will be read by a screen reader.

 Also, setting the title allows users to manage their tabs easily since they can understand what each tab is for and what website they're on.